 Wherever there are rivalries, there are double agents.
 These rivalries can be between corporate houses, drug cartels, countries or even civilizations.
 For one side, double agents become heroes, but for the other side they are the worst type of traitors… rats!

 The character of a double agent is so exciting that it is often used in literature.
-However, in literature, money does not drive the character, in fact it is passion.
+However, in literature, money does not drive the character.
+Instead, it’s typically passion.
 One of the most brilliant double agent characters from modern literature is Severus Snape of the Harry Potter series.
 Author J.K.
 Rowling portrayed the perfect double agent.
-He remains in high risk and he is often mistrusted.
-He is lonely and he is devoted.
-He is cunning and he is complicated.
+He remains in high risk and is often mistrusted.
+He’s lonely, and he’s devoted.
+He’s cunning, and he is complicated.
 But above all else, he gets the job done.
 Almost all brilliant double agents have these characteristics in common.

-The history of double agents goes way back into ancient China, but their use rose to its highest level during WWII and the subsequent Cold War.
-Even today, double agents are playing a vital role in the war against terror and CIA is training them.
+The history of double agents goes all the way back to ancient China, but their use rose to its highest level during WWII and the subsequent Cold War.
+Even today, double agents are playing a vital role in the war against terror, often trained by the CIA.